 Syndax Pharmaceuticals overview

-Syndax Pharmaceuticals (Syndax) is a biopharmaceutical company that discovers, develops, and commercializes therapies for multiple cancer indications.
+Syndax Pharmaceuticals (Syndax) is a biopharmaceutical company that discovers, develops and commercializes therapies for multiple cancer indications.
 The company’s product portfolio includes SNDX-5613, a novel orally menin-MLL1 inhibitor used for the treatment of MLLr or mNPM1 acute leukemias; and SNDX-6352 (Axatilimab), a colony stimulating factor 1 receptor (CSF-1R) to treat chronic graft versus host disease (cGVHD).
 It is also evaluating entinostat (SNDX-275), a class I HDAC inhibitor against multiple solid tumors.
-Syndax product candidate are also used for the treatment of non-small cell lung cancer, and melanoma, ovarian cancer and other indications.
-The company has an operational presence in the UK.
+Syndax product candidate are also used for the treatment of non-small cell lung cancer and melanoma, ovarian cancer and other indications.
 Syndax is headquartered in Waltham, Massachusetts, the US.

 For a complete picture of Axatilimab’s drug-specific PTSR and LoA scores, buy the report here.